Q3 Curve thumbnail

 A lot of it will hinge on stability (or lack thereof) in trade policy, and how shippers and consumers respond.

-- We are in an inflationary spot , and spot rates, both in year-over-year and in absolute terms, will likely continue to be inflationary.
+• We are in an inflationary spot market, and spot rates, both in year-over-year and in absolute terms, will likely continue to be inflationary.

-- In absolute terms, spot rates are lagging contract rates for now, but if this dynamic shifts during Q2, it will create pressure for shippers later in the year.
+• In absolute terms, spot rates are lagging contract rates for now, but if this dynamic shifts during Q3, it will create pressure for shippers later in the year.

-- Q2 will not likely feel like a dramatically different operating environment, but we are in a changing marketplace that may set us up for a more meaningful flip later in the year.
+• Q3 will not likely feel like a dramatically different operating environment, but we are in a changing marketplace that may set us up for a more meaningful flip at the end of the year.

-- The severity of an inflationary spike in freight rates largely depends on tariffs and how shippers and carriers respond.
+• The severity of an inflationary spike in freight rates will largely depend on tariffs and how shippers and carriers respond, as well as consumer demand and the extent that it causes a peak season.

 Next Steps: Get Your KPIs in Order With the Latest Research